microsoft/pxt/docs/blog/microbit/2020-release.md

 **Posted on June 12th, 2020 by [Jaqster](https://github.com/jaqster)**

-We are happy to announce that our **2020 MakeCode for the micro:bit release** is now available at https://makecode.microbit.org!
+We are happy to announce that our **2020 MakeCode for the micro:bit release** is now available live at https://makecode.microbit.org!

 Many of the important new features were announced in the post for the [beta](/blog/microbit/2020-beta) but we'll share them again here.